Guri-1186/Sales-Performance-Analysis/README.md

-# My First Data Analysis Project: Retail Sales Analysis
+# Data Analysis Project: Retail Sales Analysis

 ## About This Project